 - A Diplomatic Visit: The Lord or Lady of Nightmares, a Power and the Opposite of the Lord or Lady of Dreams, is explained to have the Duty of creating and giving bad dreams to those who have fallen down a dark path in order to scare them back into behaving.

-- In Rise of the Guardians, Pitch Black is the evil counterpart of Sandy, who gives bad dreams to children with his black sand and has a legion of horse-like monsters at his disposal.
+- Rise of the Guardians: Pitch Black is the evil counterpart of Sandy, who gives bad dreams to children with his black sand and has a legion of horse-like monsters at his disposal.

-- Freddy Krueger from A Nightmare on Elm Street, who was inspired by the Gary Wright song "Dream Weaver."
+- A Nightmare on Elm Street: Freddy Krueger, who was inspired by the Gary Wright song "Dream Weaver."
 The dreams Freddy creates are nightmares that can kill you, with any damage done in the dream crossing over into the real world.
 The only way to escape the nightmare is to wake up.
 However, Freddy often traps his victims in a Dream Within a Dream, so even if you think you escaped him, you might not have.
 After Freddy gains enough power from trapping the souls of his victims, he even starts to influence the real world.

 - Twice Upon a Time revolves around a plot by Synonamess Botch, the head of the Murkworks (the land of bad dreams) to trick two citizens from Frivoli (the land of pleasant dreams) to helping him bring about endless nightmares for the folks in the Land of Din (our world).

 - In A Journey to the Land of Dreams by Dmitry Drimov, the Big Bad rules over nightmares and drug-induced hallucinations, but interestingly, he is aware that his domain isn't very pleasant.
 His planned solution (summed up roughly) is to steal all the colors from the Land of Dreams to make the nightmares prettier.